honzikv/LeagueDotNetStatVisualization/README.md

 # League .NET Stats Vizualization Web App
 This repository contains a simple ASP.NET Core Web Application that calculates simple statistics from League of Legends (https://leagueoflegends.com) and displays them in a browser.

 To run this, a Riot API key is necessary (https://developer.riotgames.com/).
-Code comments are only available in Czech.
+The code is commented in czech.

 This app serves as an OP.GG (https://op.gg/) clone and contains following features:
  - Fetch data for specific Summoner - matches, number of games played, simple stats, ...